 Sara started off as a shot put competitor, but spent every single afternoon running and training with the rest of the track team.
 She was very competitive, and by the end of our freshman year she was down to 219 pounds.
 She also won 2nd place in the countywide shot put tournament that year.
 Three years later, during our senior year, she won 3rd place in the 10K county run.
 Her competitive weight at the time was 132 pounds.

 There was a time when Sara was convinced that it was impossible to lose weight because, in her past experience, it had never worked out the way she had hoped.
-She had completely lost faith in herself.
-But with consistency — with a daily ritual of trying again and again — she restored her faith and achieved the “impossible.”
+She had failed a few times and eventually lost faith in herself.
+But with consistency — with the right daily choices and willingness to try again — she restored her faith and achieved the “impossible.”
 And when Sara showed up to my 40th birthday pool party and BBQ last year, I smiled when I overheard another guest that she had just met compliment her on her bathing suit and physique.

-Of course, Sara still works really hard — she tries again — every single day to maintain what she has achieved.
+Of course, Sara still works really hard — she chooses wisely — every single day to maintain what she has achieved.